 Although tax accounting is a significant specialty within the general field of accounting, not all tax preparers need the advanced education or professional credentials typically associated with tax accountants.
 In fact, the Bureau of Labor Statistics defines a tax preparer as someone who prepares tax returns for individuals or small businesses, but who does not necessarily have the same level of responsibility or educational background that licensed, registered or certified public accountants have.

 The Internal Revenue Service (IRS) uses the term ‘paid tax return preparer’ as a broad reference to anyone who receives compensation for preparing income tax returns.
-This broad classification includes proprietors of independent tax preparation services, employees working for walk-in tax preparation offices, public accountants, licensed or registered public accountants, and even CPAs.
+This broad classification includes proprietors of independent tax preparation firms, employees working for walk-in tax preparation offices, public accountants, licensed or registered public accountants, and even CPAs.

 Historically, the tax preparation industry has been virtually unregulated, bu that’s changed quite a bit in recent years as the IRS Enrolled Agent program and designation has caught on.